• Home

 Jump to Recipe Jump to Video

-Decadent and delicious, these Baked Chocolate Donuts are heaven in every bite.
+These Baked Chocolate Donuts are rich and decadent heaven in every bite!
 They’re loaded with chocolate chips, topped with a silky chocolate icing and sprinkled with mini chocolate chips.
-Did I mention they’re gluten free, nut free, egg free and easily dairy free?
+They're so simple to make, no mixer is used at all!
+The batter comes together with just a whisk in less than one hour!
+Did I mention they’re also gluten free, nut free, egg free and easily dairy free (vegan)?
+If you're a chocolate lover, these baked donuts are a must try!

 Donuts with shiny frosting and chocolate chips.

-These baked chocolate donuts are so so addicting while still being super simple to make!
+These Baked Chocolate Donuts are so so addicting while still being super simple to make!
 The luscious ganache combined with the devil's food like donut that's loaded with chocolate chips, create a tripe chocolate treat that's sure to please any chocolate lover!
+Love chocolate but not something so rich?
+Try my Chocolate Sugared Donuts!

-Love triple chocolate?
-Check out my Triple Chocolate Muffins, my Triple Chocolate Layer Cake and Triple Chocolate Scones.
+For more triple chocolate recipes, try my Triple Chocolate Cookies, my Triple Chocolate Muffins, my Triple Chocolate Layer Cake and Triple Chocolate Scones.

 Jump to: